-As a result of a Presidential Internship with General Electric Poland, Camille honed an interest in energy policy and accepted the role of Energy Fellow with the Congressional Black Caucus Foundation.
+As a result of a Presidential Internship with General Electric Poland, Moore honed an interest in energy policy and accepted the role of Energy Fellow with the Congressional Black Caucus Foundation.
 Additionally, she served on Capitol Hill in the Office of Congressman Anthony G. Brown (MD-04) where her legislative portfolio included healthcare, financial services, science and tech, and transitioning service members.
 To her credit are drafts of three original bills and two passed amendments; most notably she drafted and introduced H.R.
-3175, The Homecoming Act which helps elevate the HBCU-DoD relationship, that was passed through the 2020 National Defense Authorization Act.
+3175, The Homecoming Act, which helps elevate the HBCU-DoD relationship, that was passed through the 2020 National Defense Authorization Act.

 Chief Administrative Officer

 Prior to joining PDG, Shenika held progressively responsible positions in the retail industry, gaining experience through retail buying, sales analysis, inventory and merchandise management, along with contingency development and promotional planning for brand awareness.

 Senior Advisor for Business Development

-Bob works closely with corporate, nonprofit and political clients.
+A native of Texarkansas, Arkansas, Nash works closely with corporate, nonprofit and political clients.

 Wilbur T. Peer

-He has served in a senior position at the United States Department of Agriculture in Washington, DC as the Acting Administrator for Rural Business Cooperative Service and Acting Administrator for Rural Business where he managed nearly 200 employees with a $2.1 billion Financial Program Budget and a $34 million Administrative Budget.
+He has served in a senior position at the United States Department of Agriculture in Washington, D.C., as the Acting Administrator for Rural Business Cooperative Service and Acting Administrator for Rural Business where he managed nearly 200 employees with a $2.1 billion Financial Program Budget and a $34 million Administrative Budget.

-Darwin E. Perkins
+Darrwin E. Perkins

 He serves as Chief Executive Officer of Perkins Holdings LLC and Chief Strategy Officer - Boa Vida Healthcare, LLC and is a Senior Consultant for MgO Systems, Ltd.

-Her career on Capitol Hill as a Legislative Assistant for U.S. Senator Jay Rockefeller.
-She left Capitol Hill after nearly 5 years of service and began a senior consulting career at McAuliffe, Kelly & Raffaelli, (which later became The Washington Group).
-Through many years of engagement in public policy and government affairs Ms. Saunders secured legislative victories, established coalitions, organized and raised funds for a Super PAC anddeveloped issue campaigns.
+Her career on Capitol Hill began as a legislative assistant in the Office of U.S. Senator Jay Rockefeller where she served for nearly five years.
+Following this stint, she began a senior consulting career at McAuliffe, Kelly & Raffaelli, (which later became The Washington Group).
+Through many years of public policy and government affairs engagement, Saunders has secured legislative victories, established coalitions, organized and raised funds for a Super PAC, and developed issue campaigns.

 Antjuan Orlando Seawright